-Example: "While data itself cannot solve problems, it can equip you to make the right business decisions when analyzed in context.
-Even if a certain decision does not produce the results you expected, data allows you to learn from those results to continue improving.
+Example: "While data itself can't solve problems, it can equip you to make the right business decisions when analyzed in context.
+Even if a certain decision doesn't produce the expected results, data allows you to learn from those results to continue improving.
 The most important aspect of analytical reporting is the ability to solve problems and make decisions based on facts.
-Attempting to make decisions based on uninformed guesses or assumptions can be problematic—analytical reporting provides tangible information with which to create strategy and direction."
+Attempting to make decisions based on uninformed guesses or assumptions can be problematic—analytical reporting provides tangible information to create strategy and direction."

 4. Describe your familiarity with SQL queries.